You are here

 You may copy:

-- One entire short story, play, poem, or essay from a book containing other kinds of works
+- One entire short story, play, poem, or essay from a book containing such works

 - An entire newspaper article or page